Yusuke-Sugihara/SDE_LAB3/Description_for_Code.md

 ![Alt text](https://github.com/Yusuke-Sugihara/SDE_LAB3/blob/main/Images/Image_2.JPG)

-You can enter a keyword that you want now, let's say `education`, and now you can see the joke:
+You can enter a keyword that you want now, let's say `water`, and now you can see the joke:

 ![Alt text](https://github.com/Yusuke-Sugihara/SDE_LAB3/blob/main/Images/Image_3.JPG)